DigiNode-Tools/diginode-tools/README.md

 ## Release History

-v0.0.5 - 2022-05-16 Test Release
+v0.0.5 - 2022-05-19 Test Release
 - USB Backup feature now backs up DigiAsset settings as well as DigiByte Wallet
-- DigiAsset Settings are backed up locally when uninstalling, if desired
+- DigiAsset Settings are backed up locally when uninstalling, if desired.
+This fixes the bux in v0.0.4
 - Fixes to diginode.settings to better store variables
+- Any changes made to the RPC credentials (user/password/port) are now updated in the DigiAssets main.json file during an Update
+- Countless bug fixes and improvements

 v0.0.4 - 2022-05-10 Test Release
 - Fixed several bugs relating to the Status Monitor being able to check for software updates